ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Methodology

 \paragraph{Training Data Construction.} To simulate the partially decoded states encountered during iterative generation, we introduce a three-step strategy to construct training data from each prompt-response pair $(p_0, r_0)$.
 The response $r_0$ is first partitioned into a sequence of $K$ slots, $\boldsymbol{S}_0=[S_0^1, \dots, S_0^K]$, each of size $k$.
 Then, a corrupted version $\boldsymbol{S}_t$ is constructed given a masking ratio $t \sim U(0,1)$ as follows: \textbf{(1) Random slot masking.} Analogous to token-level masking in traditional MDMs, we randomly select and mask $\lfloor tK \rfloor$ slots from the original sequence $\boldsymbol{S}_0$.
 Each selected slot is replaced with a block of $k$ ``\texttt{[MASK]}'' tokens. \textbf{(2) Permutation of clean slots.} Since the generation order of slots is dynamically determined, the model must learn to process context in any arbitrary permutation.
 To achieve this, we randomly permute the unmasked (clean) slots to form $\boldsymbol{S}^{\text{clean}}_t$, while keeping the original relative positions of the masked slots to form $\boldsymbol{S}^{\text{masked}}_t$. \textbf{(3) Reorder.} The final training instance $\boldsymbol{S}_t$ is assembled by concatenating the permuted clean slots followed by the masked slots.

-\paragraph{Hybrid Training Objective.} To empower our model with the dual capabilities of global planning and local decoding, we propose a hybrid training objective that learns from every token in the sequence.
-This approach also provides a significant benefit of data efficiency, which contrasts with traditional MDMs where clean tokens only serve as context and provide no direct supervision.
+\paragraph{Hybrid Training Objective.} To empower our model with the dual capabilities of global selecting and local infilling, we propose a hybrid training objective that learns from every token in the sequence.

 On one hand, the clean slots $\boldsymbol{S}^{\text{clean}}_t$ are trained with a standard ARM loss for next token prediction:

 where $v_{t}^{i,j}$ is the $j$-th token in the $i$-th clean slot, ${\boldsymbol{S}}_{t,<(i,j)}^{\text{clean}}$ is the prefix of the token in $\boldsymbol{S}^{\text{clean}}_t$.